Table of Contents[Hide][Show]

 Scottsdale, part of greater Phoenix, is an upscale tourist destination.
-With its shopping, architecture, and pristine homes, it is a premier example of Western-American style.
+With its shopping, architecture, trendy restaurants and pristine homes, it is a premier example of Western-American style.
 Its climate includes mild winters and very, very warm summers.
 From the McDowell Sonoran Preserve to museums, you can find free things to do in Scottsdale.
 Just remember, it is so hot in summer that outdoor activities are best curtailed from late morning to early evening.
 Grab your sunscreen, a hat and a reusable water bottle to hit these free fun activities.
 In winter, be sure to have a light jacket.

 The free things to do in Scottsdale appeal to toddlers to adults.
 Scottsdale has museums geared towards kids, teens and art lovers of all ages.
 The artistic community of Scottsdale remains extremely diverse, particularly in contemporary art.
 And outdoor activities are for all ages.

 1. Downtown Scottsdale

 Scottsdale’s roots began to take shape at the intersection of Scottsdale and Camelback roads more than a century ago.
 Today, in the shadows of former citrus tree farms and cotton fields, I found an epicenter of activity, rich with history and the spirit of the Old West.
 Downtown Scottsdale is also home to a collection of public art with 70 permanent and 30 temporary artworks encompassing a wide range of expressions from bronze to contemporary.

 2. Scottsdale Trolley